hoga-it/leafdown/README.md

   - Allows the selection of regions / shapes.
   - Easy to use and well integrated into syntax of the [leaflet](https://rstudio.github.io/leaflet/) R package.
+  - Allows communication of the map with other shiny elements (e.g. Graphs).
-  - Computationally efficient as drilldown only for regions of interest
+  - Computationally efficient as drilldown only for regions of interest.